chrisman/meanest-tea/doc/specs.md

 * New items added to bag default to qty of 1, if no qty is selected
 * The user can use Checkout button to go to checkout page
 * on home page, Checkout/bag starts empty, then updates with number of items
+* Checkout page Lists each item that was added from the previous page, and includes its quantity